adl-whd/web-app/README.md

    1. A key challenge in guest management is the inefficiency and inaccuracy of manually handling guest data,

    **Farah Binti Mazlan**
-   1. The toughest part for me was getting the facility data to update properly without using a real database.
-Since everything happens on the same page, I had to make sure the info shows up correctly in the table every time I add or edit something.
+   1. Getting the facility data to update properly without using a real database.
+Since everything happens on the same page, to make sure the info shows up correctly in the table every time I add or edit something giving me a hard time.
    2. I also faced difficulty ensuring that the form selections (dropdowns) worked correctly and updated the table immediately with visual indicators (✅ or ❌) and status tags (Active/Inactive).
-   3. It was also quite tricky to make sure the form inputs were connected properly to the backend.
-Making sure the form doesn’t let user save unless everything’s filled in took a lot of trial and error.
+   3. To make sure the form inputs were connected properly to the backend.
+Then, making sure the form doesn’t let user save unless everything’s filled in took a lot of trial and error.